-In the 19th century further lakes were added.
-Open Pond was constructed sometime between 1824 and 1831, while Ring Pond dates to 1830-2.
+In the 19th century, further lakes were added.
+Open Pond was constructed sometime between 1824 and 1831, while Ring Pond dates between 1830 and 1832.
 The Emperor Lake was started in 1845 and enlarged in 1849; this fed Paxton’s great Emperor Fountain in the gardens.
-The lake is supplied from the north-east by a long open stream dug across the moors in 1847-48, which has come to be known as the Emperor Stream.
+The lake is supplied from the north-east by a long open stream dug across the moors between 1847 and 1848, which has come to be known as the Emperor Stream.

 Swiss Lake acquired its current name from Swiss Cottage, built between 1839 and 1842.
 This was designed to be viewed from the woodland drive on the other side of the lake, which forms part of a scenic carriage route created by Paxton in the late 1830s.